 It’s ok to be upset when the kids break your favorite coffee mug, and Love and Logic helps you to see when it’s appropriate to show anger and when the kids need to learn from their own mistakes.

 Motherhood is an emotional experience, and sometimes it’s hard to control your temper, even if you’ve never had a “temper problem” before.
 When your patience is low, you’re tired, and stressed, it’s easy to lose your temper.

 I’ll be the first to admit that I lose my temper more than I care to admit.
 One thing that’s been helping me keep my temper in check is The Stop Yelling Handbook.

-I’ll admit – I have days when this is more of a struggle than others, but I love the refreshingly honest way that this course helps you to control your temper.
+I’ll admit – I have days when this is more of a struggle than others, but I love the refreshingly honest way that this workbook helps you to control your temper.

 If you struggle with organization, especially when it comes to handling your kids’ school papers, projects, activities, and everything else, start by writing everything down.
-In addition to writing everything in my planner, I also bought this magnetic chalkboard planner for the fridge.
-I write my weekly menu, kids’ activities, and my husband’s travel schedule on it each week.
+I write my meal plan, kids’ activities, and my husband’s travel schedule on the Organized Motherhood Planner each week.

 When you bring in the mail or go through your kids’ papers, file, trash, or do something with them immediately.
 Your kitchen counters (and your kids’ teachers) will thank you.